nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

 ## Ⅱ. For intermediate level
 1. Setup Rails application ⭐️( most important )
    * [how to setup](https://github.com/nishikawa1031/mainApp/wiki/How-to-setup)
+     * If you encounter errors or problems, Please leave a note of the solution for your juniors.:  [wiki](https://github.com/nishikawa1031/mainApp/wiki)
+         * For the benefit of the next person who builds the environment, please write on this page about any stuck points or problems you encounter.

 ## Ⅲ. Level of internship participation
 1. Challenging issues
 If you see an issue that you think you can do, give it a go.
    * [Issues](https://github.com/nishikawa1031/mainApp/issues)
    * create PR ⭐️
-       * For the benefit of the next person who builds the environment, please write on this page about any stuck points or problems you encounter.
-       * Correcting documentation is one way to contribute immediately to the team and is greatly appreciated.
          * [how to create PR](../work_way/pr.md)
          * [Git and GitHub Tutorial for Beginners \- YouTube](https://www.youtube.com/watch?v=tRZGeaHPoaw)
 2. Introduce applicants to unpaid internships at other companies.